maarten-pennings/Lego-Mindstorms/ms4/faq.md

 If you handposition the motor to O, its position is not returned as 0 (but ~5).
 If you tell the motor to go to position 0, it is not at O, but some degrees off.
 Most motors have a deviation within ±5°, but one of mine has an offset of nearly 15°.
-The good news is that it is structural.
+The good news is that it is structural, so you can compensate in software.